Terms and Conditions

 14. PROFESSIONAL INDEMNITY

-In the interests of clients, the Company maintain professional indemnity insurance arranged through Travellers Insurance Company Ltd who can be contacted at 61-63 London Road, Redhill, Surrey RH1 1NA for each separate or related claim.
+In the interests of clients, the Company maintain professional indemnity insurance arranged through WRB/ Zurich Insurance Plc who can be contacted at 14th Floor, 52 Lime Street, London, EC2M 7AF for each separate or related claim.

 15. LIMITING LIABILITY